llmsymphonyclient/llmclient/README.md

 ## Overview

-LLMSymphony is a secure universal Windows application for private chats with leading AI models using your own API keys.
+LLMSymphony is a Windows application for private chats with leading AI models using your own API keys.
 Enjoy direct, encrypted conversations with ChatGPT, Claude, Grok, DeepSeek & Gemini while maintaining complete control over your data.

 ## Free Download